myyk/godot-plugin-updater/README.md

 * Shows the release diff in the editor if there's an update available.
 * godot-plugin-updater can easily be updated in the editor through itself.
 * Uses semantic versioning.
+* Allows users of your plugins to skip an update.

 ## How does it work?